dpk1212/EdgeFinder/README.md

 # MLB Statcast Game Preview Generator

-A Python tool that generates detailed game previews using MLB Statcast data.
+A web application that generates detailed game previews using MLB Statcast data.
 This tool creates side-by-side comparisons of two teams' lineups with advanced metrics and visual indicators of player performance.

 ## Features